mariaciceri/first_project/TESTING.md

 ## Lighthouse

-* Using lighthouse in devtools it is confirmed that the overall perfomance is efficiently, accessible and colors and fonts chosen are readable.
+* Using lighthouse in dev tools it is confirmed that the overall performance is efficient and accessible and colors and fonts chosen are readable.

     - Home page